zlterry69/aws-gallery/README.md

 # Simple Fullstack App using aws s3 services

+## FOLDER FRONTEND

-If you are in the folder "frontend", execute npm i, after run with:
+If you are in the folder FRONTEND, execute npm i, after run with:

 ```
+ npm i
  npm run start
 ```
+## FOLDER BACKEND

-And after that, you can create the docker container execute the next command:
+And after that, move to the folder BACKEND , you can create the docker container execute the next command:

 ```
 docker-compose up --build